Skip to Content

 Seeds are alive but dormant, and that makes them quite durable.
 They can still have 100% germination for many months if not years, if you keep them in the right conditions.

 For outdoor seeds, you can actually pop that bag right in the freezer.
-It’s very dry, and the seeds would experience freezing temperatures if they were out in the wild anyway.
+It’s very dry in there, and the seeds would experience freezing temperatures if they were out in the wild anyway.

 Another storage chore would be taking proper care of the garden tools over winter.
 Again, this is for the outside tools more than any items you use in the house.